damonallison/notes/tools/big-data/hadoop/hadoop.md

 ### Strengths

 * Hadoop is good for distributed data storage and basic MapReduce algorithms.
-* Hadoop is good for batch processing of large data sets.
+* Hadoop is good for batch processing of large data sets (not real time).

 ### Weaknesses